akosiorek/akosiorek.github.io/_notes/2022-06-20-masking_repr_learning_vision.markdown

     });
   </script>
   <figcaption align='center'>
-  "What is Object" by Klaus Greff, Object-Oriented Learning Workshop at ICML 2020.
+  "What are Objects" by Klaus Greff, Object-Oriented Learning Workshop at ICML 2020.
   </figcaption>
 </figure>